Law in a Nutshell: Trial Advocacy

 - Shipping only $395

-Another added feature of this edition are analyses of examples drawn from classic courtroom films such as Anatomy of a Murder, 12 Angry Men, and My Cousin Vinny.
-Combined with these new features, this edition preserves many of the features that have made the book so valuable to readers.
+Another feature of the Sixth Edition are analyses of examples drawn from classic courtroom films such as Anatomy of a Murder, 12 Angry Men and My Cousin Vinny.
+Combined with these new and expanded features, the Sixth Edition preserves many of the features that have made the book so valuable to readers.
 For example, the book continues to carefully explain principles, illustrate them, and analyze the illustrations.
-Popular “models,” such as the Credibility Model and the Safety Model of Cross Examination, also appear in this edition.
+Popular “models,” such as the Credibility Model and the Safety Model of Cross Examination, also appear in the new edition.
 Also carried forward is the book’s light tone which makes it not only useful but also a good read.

 |Shipping Availability||This item ships within the next business day.|